-Known as the only construction-themed amusement park in America, this West Berlin, N.J., spot recently reopened to visitors.
-There, you can play around on a variety of construction vehicles, hit up more traditional amusement park rides like bumper cars, or — season permitting — spend the day at the Water Main, Diggerland’s new water park.
+Known as the only construction-themed amusement park in America, this West Berlin, N.J., lets you play around on a variety of construction vehicles, hit up more traditional amusement park rides like bumper cars, or — season permitting — spend the day at the Water Main, Diggerland’s new water park.

 Don’t miss: Looking to get in a game of disc golf with the family?
 The excellent Stafford Woods disc golf course isonly about five miles from Diggerland.

-For a more nature-y art museum experience, Jersey’s Grounds for Sculpture offers about 300 massive outdoor sculptures set on 42 beautiful acres of land (indoor exhibitions are currently closed).
+For a more nature-y art museum experience, Jersey’s Grounds for Sculpture offers about 300 massive outdoor sculptures set on 42 beautiful acres of land.

 Don’t miss: If you need a beer break, this spot is about a 20-minute drive from River Horse Brewing Co., a classic Jersey craft beer producer thatoffers limited outdoor seating.

 You can get a taste of the Old West without ever leaving the tristate area at Cowtown Rodeo, which is considered the longest-running weekly professional rodeo in the country.
-Running on Saturdays, the rodeo, features events like bull riding, steer wrestling, bareback riding, and barrel racing.
+Running on Saturdays from Memorial Day weekend til the end of September, the rodeo, features events like bull riding, steer wrestling, bareback riding, and barrel racing.

 Don’t miss: Bargain hunters can hit the nearby Cowtown Farmers Market, where vendors ply their wares on Tuesdays and Saturdays.